 Ancient warriors in Burma and China adorned their armour with rubies, believing the stones would protect them in battle.
 Rubies were also thought to provide invincibility when inserted into their flesh.

-The ruby’s name comes from the Latin word “ruber,” meaning red.
+The name ruby derives from the Latin word ruber, meaning “red.”
 In Sanskrit, it’s called “ratnaraj,” or king of precious stones.
 Historically, rubies have been symbols of love, commitment, and protection against misfortune and illness.

 The ruby is the traditional gift for the 15th and 40th wedding anniversaries, symbolising enduring passion and love.
 Ruby has been called the most precious of the 12 stones created by God.

-On July 22nd, Fura Gems unearthed a stunning 101-carat ruby in Mozambique, named the Estrela de Fura.
+In 2022, Fura Gems discovered a remarkable 101-carat ruby in Mozambique, aptly named the Estrela de Fura (“Star of Fura”) — one of the largest ever found.

 Rubies and sapphires belong to the mineral family corundum, one of the hardest minerals on Earth.
 Only the red variety of corundum crystal is a ruby.